KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 ### Install with Chocholatey

-Or you could use [Chocholatey.org](https://chocolatey.org/) directly and use there package manager.
-The Microsoft package manager supports Chocholatey as a source but I have found the occasional installer that needs to be ran with `choco`.
+Or you could use the [Chocholatey.org](https://chocolatey.org/) package manager.
+The Microsoft package manager supports Chocholatey as a source but I have found the occasional installer that needs to be ran with `choco install` instead.

     choco install $PackageName